COLLINS HAT TRICK HELPS MERRIMACK PAST VERMONT, 7-1

-Freshman forward Mike Collins had three goals and an assist for the Warriors
+Freshman forward Mike Collins scores three goals and adds assist for Warriors

 NORTH ANDOVER, MA - Mike Collins (Boston, MA) picked up his first career hat trick, while Joe Cucci (Melrose Park, IL) added a career-best four assists as 14th-ranked Merrimack downed Vermont 7-1 in front of the fifth sellout crowd of the season Saturday night at Lawler Arena.